TheSomix/SistemiOperativi-Unical-Tracce-Svolte/README.md

 ## To non-italian readers
-I apologize if you can't probably understand what is wrote above this section, but this repo is about an exam of an italian university so it's main target are italian-speaking students who studies there.
+I apologize if you can't probably understand what is wrote above this section, but this repo is about an exam of an italian university so it's main target are italian-speaking students who study there.
 Comments inside the code will be therefore wrote in italian too.
 I hope you will find something interesting out of that anyway!